Noone9029/Noone9029/README.md

 ## 👨‍💻 About Me

-I am a software developer and data analyst focused on building efficient, scalable, and data-driven solutions.
+I am a full stack software developer and data analyst focused on building efficient, scalable, and data-driven solutions.
 My work combines **software engineering, analytics, and modern web technologies** to turn ideas into reliable products and meaningful insights.

 - 🔭 Currently working on improving my full-stack development and data analysis skills